 To stay informed, join the Cantigny Birding e-mail list.
 You’ll receive bird walk reports and, occasionally, messages about rare birds seen on the estate.
 Send your request to Jeff Reiter at firstname.lastname@example.org.

 Seasonal Bird Walks

-Bird walks at Cantigny Park, Cantigny Golf and neighboring St. James Farm Forest Preserve are held March through December in partnership with the DuPage Birding Club.
+Bird walks at Cantigny Park, Cantigny Golf and sometimes in neighboring St. James Farm Forest Preserve are held March through December in partnership with the DuPage Birding Club.
 Check the Cantigny.org calendar for dates, locations and starting times, which vary by season.
-Extra binoculars are available if you wish to borrow a pair – first come, first served.
+Binoculars are available if you wish to borrow a pair – first come, first served.

 We celebrate World Migratory Bird Day every May by hosting the “Birdwatching Open” at Cantigny Golf.
 The event (limited to 20 birders for safety) brings attention to the important role that golf courses can play in providing high-quality habitat for birds.
-The 12th Annual Birdwatching Open will take place May 8, 2021.
-Registration is required: send an email to Jeff Reiter at firstname.lastname@example.org with “Birdwatching Open” on the Subject line.
+The 13th Annual Birdwatching Open will take place May 14, 2022.
+For safety, participation is limited to 15 birders, and registration is required.
+To sign up, send an email to Jeff Reiter at email@example.com with “Birdwatching Open” on the Subject line.